VCCRI/variant_calling_and_annotation_pipeline/README.md

 Those softwares and reference data need to be obtained and installed separately, and the system location pointed to by the appropriate variables in the script code/where_are_softwares_and_references.sh
 Softwares called by the pipeline script and that need to be obtained and installed separately include: bwa, GATK, platypus, annovar, vep, VPOT, gridss, manta, cnvnator, conanvarvar, and spliceogen.
 Reference data that need to be obtained and installed separately include: human reference genome, annovar annotation file, vep annotation file, gnomad population data, and spliceai data.
+For the list of softwares that need to be installed, please look at code/where_are_softwares_and_references.sh.
+Every variable that points to a software path is a software that needs to be installed.

 To run this pipeline to align Illumina paired-end sequencing reads to the human genome and then call and annotate variants, follow the instructions in list_jobs_to_run_pipeline.txt